nebulaOW/nebulaOW.github.io/_posts/2021-01-16-HintOrbMod.md

 ---

-# INSTALLATION
+# Installation

-## STEP ONE: MAP CREATION
+## Step One: Map Creation

-Save your map data!!!
+Attention: Save your map data!!!
 Preferably in a .txt file!!!
 {: .notice--warning}

 IN THE HAVVX TEMPLATE: